zqz979/Feature_Selection/README.md

-Feature Selection using various techniques for MNIST dataset
+Feature Selection using various techniques for MNIST and CIFAR10 dataset